List of Eason Chan concert tours: Eason's Life World Tour

 In 2015, Chan held his 100th show of Another Eason Life's World Tour in Montreal, Quebec, Canada, on 4 December 2015.
-This was the first time ever that a Hongkongese singer performed at the Centre Bell.
+This was the first time ever that a Hong Kong singer performed at the Centre Bell.
 The tour ended late in 2016, as he took a break from concert touring.

 In September 2017, Chan began a new tour called Eason Says C'mon in~ Tour, which was noted for performing in small stadiums like Macpherson Stadium, Hong Kong, which could only seat about 2,500 people.
 This tour was to promote his new album “C’mon in~”, visiting 18 cities around the world, with 19 shows held across Asia, Europe, America, which was never been done before by any Hong Kong artist.

 Fear and Dreams World Tour

 On 21 November 2019, it was announced that Fear and Dreams concerts would be cancelled because of unstable circumstances in Hong Kong.
 Fear and Dreams tour resumed in Hong Kong Coliseum from 9 December 2022 to January 2023, marking him performing as a solo act in the venue since Eason's Life tour in 2013.
 Fear and Dream world tour embarked in April 2023.
 The tour, so far, covered Taiwan, South East Asia, North America, Macau, and mainland China.
 He was the first Asian singer performing at Chase Center, San Francisco.

 On 25 May 2024, after play the 100th show of the Fear and Dreams tour and the fourth of six shows in Hangzhou, Chan announced in person that the next two shows, scheduled for 25 and 26 May, will be postponed to 27 and 28 May because his doctors had advised him to rest his vocal chords.
 Chan had to postpone his shows again when he fainted from heatstroke while playing tennis outdoor on 10 June.
 The tour resumed in August 2024 after recovery.
 Chan would later cancel the Bangkok stop, originally to be held on 22 February 2025 at the Impact Arena, of the tour due to concerns of safety of his fans after a Chinese actor Wang Xing was abducted by a scam group in Bangkok.